 Find Your Purpose

-An important element of Right Success is identifying and aligning your work to your purpose, not necessarily your passion.
+An important element of Right Ambition is identifying and aligning your work to your purpose, not necessarily your passion.

 In a 2018 study by the non-profit Populace, as written about in “Dark Horse: Achieving Success Through the Pursuit of Fulfillment,” respondents from their own view defined successful people as those who followed their purpose, different from society’s perceived definition of success.
 What’s more, work by Morten Hansen, a professor at U.C.
 Berkeley who wrote, “Great at Work: How Top Performers Work Less and Achieve More,” found that purpose trumps passion for successful workers.